Parenting In The Digital Age

 When my first child was born I knew that I was going to do attachment parenting using a positive parenting model.
 Everything I had read and my own experiences growing up led me to believe that this was the parent I wanted to be.
 I researched everything I could about attachment parenting and even joined a natural childbearing class which I still have friends from 15 years later.
 But, my life did not roll out the way I had envisioned.

 I think that what comes to us when we become parents is the opportunity to struggle with our own weaknesses.
-A couple of my weaknesses (out of many!) include that I tend to avoid confrontation and I have a difficult time setting boundaries.
+A couple of my weaknesses (out of many) include my avoidance of confrontation and I have a difficult time setting boundaries.

 Combine that with an attachment parenting style and you can end up with children who are rude, feel that chores are beneath them, are anxious, depressed and show signs of ADHD.
 I've been seeing a parenting counselor but every day with my children feels like a battle where I must draw lines and watch them fight me and melt down.